-Our academic accommodation process was revised in January 2012.
-The process is now primarily student driven.
-All responsibility for the request of accommodations and notification to faculty lies with the student.
+All responsibility for the request of accommodations and notification to faculty begins with the student.
 Students receive a letter outlining their approved accommodations, which they should present to faculty in a timely manner.

-- The student meets with a Disability Council member to learn which accommodations were granted and obtains an embossed letter documenting their accommodations including an expiration date.
+- The student meets with a Disability Council member to learn which accommodations were granted and to obtain an embossed letter documenting their accommodations including an expiration date.

 - Students should present their official letter to the professors in whose classes they choose to utilize their approved accommodations, preferably at the start of the semester, but absolutely not less than 10 days before they need their accommodations in place.